ashishrlad/angular-library-template-with-demo/README.md

 # Angular Template Library with Demo Web Project

+## Description

+This is an example of a project that contains a library intended to be published to NPM along with a Demo web application that uses the package.
+Because the projects are part of the same solution, ng serve can be used during development instead of needing to build the package every time package code is updated.

+Once the code is tested, it the library project can be published to NPM without including the web application code.

 ## Steps Used to Create this Project

 1. Create the Template Project